A journey through the largest egg collection in the world

-In the hour-long show, the broadcaster reveals the secrets of birds' eggs from creation to hatching, exploring how they are made, the reasons behind their shape and their intrinsic purpose.
+In the hour-long show, the broadcaster revealed the secrets of birds' eggs from creation to hatching, exploring how they are made, the reasons behind their shape and their intrinsic purpose.

-It will be shown on BBC Two on 31 March at 8pm.
+It was shown on BBC Two in March 2018.

 The Museum at Tring looks after one of the largest ornithological collections in the world, composed of 1,150,000 skins, skeletons, nests, sets of eggs and specimens preserved in spirit, as well as the ornithological library with 75,000 works.